ui-schema/ui-schema/packages/docs/src/content/docs/performance.md

     - only the `store` immutable is changing, for each current field it's value is retrieved by the HOCs (e.g. `extractValue`) and pushed to the widget
     - core:
         - `PluginStack` not memoized, optimization in the wrapping level is mostly better
-            - since `0.3.0` the re-render is triggered within the `widgets.pluginStack` by e.g. `ExtractStorePlugin`
+            - since `0.3.0` the re-render is triggered within the `widgets.widgetPlugins` by e.g. `ExtractStorePlugin`
             - receives the widget/widget stack and is the internal entry for starting/nesting the schema with rendering the first `Plugin`
         - `ExtractStorePlugin` is memoized and injects the schema-level `value`/`internalValue`/`onChange` into the `props` for the next plugins in the stack
             - this component will re-render anytime something in the `store` changes